On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with super$-$critical nuclear charge: Abstract

 \section{Abstract}

 This work presents the formalism for evaluating molecular SCF equations, as adapted to four$-$component Dirac spinors, which in turn reduce to Slater$-$type orbitals with non$-$integer principal quantum numbers in the non$-$relativistic limit.
-The difficulty associated with finding relations for molecular integrals over these type of orbitals which are not$-$analytic in the sense of complex analysis at $r=0$, is eliminated.
+The "catastrophe" which emerges for a charge numbers $Z>137$, in solving the Dirac equation with a potential corresponding to a point$-$charge is avoided through using Slater$-$type spinor orbitals in the algebraic approximation.
+It is observed that, ground$-$state energy of hydrogen$-$like atoms reaches the negative$-$energy continuum $\left(-mc^2 \right)$ while critical nuclear charge $Z_{c}$, about $Z_{c}=160$.
+The difficulty associated with finding relations for molecular integrals over Slater$-$type spinors which are not$-$analytic in the sense of complex analysis at $r = 0$, is eliminated.
 Unique numerical accuracy is provided by solving the molecular integrals through Laplace expansion of Coulomb interaction and prolate spheroidal coordinates.
-Recurrence relations and new convergent series representation formulae are derived.
+New convergent series representation formulae are derived.
 The technique draws on previous work by the author and the general formalism is presented in this paper. \begin{description} \item[Keywords] Dirac equations, Slater$-$type spinor orbitals, molecular integrals, analytical evaluation. \item[PACS numbers] ... . \end{description}